engagementlab/CivicSeed/doc/heroku-environment.md

-# Setting up a Heroku deployment
+# Deploying to Heroku

 A Heroku development environment is handy because they're free and easy to set up, and we can have multiple servers to test different multiplayer instances if we wish.
+Civic Seed currently uses Heroku to host staging and testing environments.

 Here is how you set it up.
 (We'll assume you already have a Heroku account with any SSH keys uploaded and command line tools installed, including the [Heroku Toolbelt](https://toolbelt.heroku.com/).)

 1. Create an app, either through the site or command line `heroku apps:create civicseed-dev`.
 The app name can be something of your choosing.
 2. Make sure Heroku is properly set as a Git remote for the Civic Seed repository so that we can push to it later.